 I stopped watching the video and watched her instead.
 Her static, vaguely annoyed expression.
 “Okay, are we done yet?”

 “N-not yet,” I probably replied.

-Not long after, we got in a fight over something petty probably, I don’t know, I don’t really remember, and stopped hanging out or even talking much at all.
-Who knows, it’s that dumb young adult melodrama they like to make books about.
+Not long after, we got in a fight over something petty, something so pointless I don’t really remember, and we stopped hanging out or even talking much at all.
+Who knows; it’s that dumb young adult melodrama they like to make books about.
 But what I do remember with extreme clarity in my mind is that she didn’t like Super Mario Dance Bros., and soon that was that.